| dist.Skew.Laplace {LaplacesDemon} | R Documentation |

 general form allows the mode to be shifted along the real line with

-.
+parameter \mu.
 In contrast, the central skew-Laplace has mode

-zero, and may be reproduced here by setting \mu=0
+zero, and may be reproduced here by setting \mu=0.

 The general skew-Laplace distribution is a mixture of a negative

-exponential distribution with mean \beta
+exponential distribution with mean \beta, and the negative

-of an exponential distribution with mean \alpha
+of an exponential distribution with mean \alpha.
+The

 weights of the positive and negative components are proportional to